jarikorhonen/nr-vqa-packetloss/README.md

     This Matlab script shows an example how to use compute_features.m.
 For using the script, EPFL-PoliMi 4CIF video sequences need to be downloaded and decoded.
-You can download the database provided by the authors [here](http://vqa.como.polimi.it/).
+You can download the database provided by the authors from http://vqa.como.polimi.it/.

 train_and_validate_EPFL-PoliMi_4CIF.py